garrandall/popular-music-data/tracks/do-the-john-wall-troop-41.md

 I'm a player but my game be so official
 Never reach got to stay out of foul trouble
 But I drive in the lane, get them in foul trouble
-They cant solve my game I'm a hard puzzle
+They can't solve my game I'm a hard puzzle
 But I keep three dimes that's a triple double

 Raleigh be the city where we like to do the dance